 The Newcastle town wall is a medieval defensive wall, and Scheduled Ancient Monument, in Newcastle upon Tyne, England.
+An amateur video is at the foot of this page.

 It was built during the 13th and 14th centuries, and helped protect the town from attack and occupation during times of conflict.